 As a general rule you should check in a minimum of one hour prior to scheduled departure time for UK and Ireland flights and two hours before scheduled departure time or international flights but we recommend you check on your travel documents or via these airline contacts.

-A: You should check with your airline or on your ticket for their onboard baggage rules, but for general guidance – in particular about our rules on hand baggage – go to our check-in and security pages.
+You should check with your airline or on your ticket for their on-board baggage rules, but for general guidance – in particular about our rules on hand baggage – go to our check-in and security pages.

-Q: What should I do if my flight into Gatwick is delayed?
+What should I do if my flight into Gatwick is cancelled?

-A: You should contact your airline – see airline contacts.
+You should contact your airline – see airline contacts

 How do I book a flight?